-- From the evaluation they will be able to tell you if you qualify immediately.
+- We will do an initial evaluation for you.
+From the evaluation we will be able to tell you if you qualify immediately or if we can work with you to become eligible.

 If you qualify immediately: